Frequently Asked Questions

 It can take months to get an appointment and weeks before you receive the results.

 This easy-to-use test will monitor your oxygen and breathing levels.
-You simply wear the test (a few probes and a comfortable belt) for one night then you send it back in.
+You simply wear the test (a few probes and a comfortable belt) for one night then you send it back to us (free post).
 The study will be reviewed and hand-scored by a sleep technician and then interpreted by your doctor, who will decide the best course of action depending on your results.

-Sleep specialists decide if your sleep apnea is mild, moderate, or severe by counting how many times your breathing stops each hour.
-The times when your breathing stops are called “apneas” or “events”.
-They can count these events using polysomnography or portable home monitoring.
+Sleep specialists decide if your sleep apnea is mild, moderate, or severe by counting how many times your breathing stops per hour.
+These pauses in you breathing are called “apneas” or “events”.
+Your doctor can count these events using polysomnography or portable home monitoring.

 Mild: 5-14 interruptions in breathing per hour.